ChityalaBabloo/ecommerce-order-system/README.md

 # E-commerce Order Processing System

 A robust backend system built with Spring Boot for managing e-commerce orders.
 The system provides RESTful APIs for order creation, tracking, status management, and automatic order processing.
+The high-level architecture of the system is documented in [ARCHITECTURE.md](ARCHITECTURE.md).

 ## 🎯 Scope and Assumptions